arnaudmaret/arnaudmaret.github.io/_teaching/activities.md

 Upcoming activities I will attend/organize and talks I will be giving:

-  - [Workshop](http://arnaudmaret.github.io/cluster)\*: Interplay between symplectic geometry and cluster theory (IWH, Heidelberg, January 2023)
-  - I will start my first postdoc at Sorbonne Université in November.
-  - I was be visiting [Bill Goldman](https://www.math.umd.edu/~wmg/) at the University of Maryland for a month.
+  - I will travel to Tokyo in June to visit Prof Ken’ichi Ohshika in Tokyo for a couple of weeks and attend the IMO.
+I will give a talk at the Topology Seminar of the University of Tokyo on June 20.
+  - I'll be attending the conference [Teichmüller Theory: Classical, Higher, Super and Quantum](https://www.mfo.de/occasion/2331/www_view) in Oberwolfach in July.
-  - I gave a talk at the [Geometry-Topolgy Seminar](https://www-math.umd.edu/research/seminars/geometry-topology-seminar.html#) at the University of Maryland on October 10 on *Compact spaces of surface group representations in genus zero*.
+  - At the end of August, I'll give a talk at the workshop on [Metrics on higher Teichmüller spaces](https://sites.google.com/view/frejus-2023/home) in Fréjus in the south of France.

 Here is a list of lectures I gave and seminars, schools and workshops I organized: